funql/funql-dotnet/docs/defining-a-schema/features/index.md

 ## Validate

 The validate feature allows for validating that FunQL queries comply with the rules defined in the schema.
+It uses the [visit feature](#visit) internally to traverse the AST for node validation.

-- **Purpose**: Validates the structure and parameters of a query.
+- **Purpose**: Ensures query structure and parameters follow schema rules, detecting and preventing invalid queries.
-- **When to use**: Include this feature to prevent invalid or malformed queries from reaching the execution stage.
+- **When to use**: Include this feature to prevent invalid or malformed queries being executed.
 - **Configuration**:
     ```csharp
     public sealed class ApiSchema : Schema